 That’s why the CBQ quit smoking method, the cutting-edge method we use here in the Smoking Cessation Formula, removes your mental dependence on smoking before you actually quit.

-If you want to learn more about the CBQ method and how you can use it to remove your mental dependence on smoking, click here to download this exclusive video.
+If you want to me to show you how you can use the CBQ method to remove your mental dependence on smoking, click here to download this exclusive video.
 It will show you how to quit smoking without missing cigarettes ever again.
-Get free access now.
+Get free access now with your name and email.

 Ok, let’s go to the NEXT big mistake.